 These data are recorded in that remarkable book on Puebla's white china and tiles, written in 1939 by Mr. Enrique Cervantes, and it is very unfortunate that there are no other similar studies in the other pottery regions of Mexico.
 The prices indicated were only within the reach of the wealthy, belonging to the ruling classes in the Colony.

-High-temperature ceramics were discovered in the Far East, China, Korea and Japan a little over 2,000 years ago; they began to be made in Europe about 300 years ago and in Mexico they are only three decades old.
-This technique is known in other countries as stoneware, stainware, large fire stoneware and seki toki.
-Its grade eight hardness gives it, when it comes to objects of use, a great resistance to abrasion and a long durability.
+High-temperature ceramics were discovered in the Far East, China, Korea, and Japan a little over 2,000 years ago; they began to be made in Europe about 300 years ago and in Mexico, they are only three decades old.
+This technique is known in other countries as stoneware, stainware, large fire stoneware, and seki toki.
+Its grade eight hardness gives it when it comes to objects of use, great resistance to abrasion, and long durability.
 When it comes to pieces that come into contact with food, there is no detachment of glazes or danger of poisoning from this source; its pastes and glazes are resistant to the action of almost all acids, particularly the most common ones; they are not penetrated by grease and are absolutely not permeable.

 The new traditions

 Mexico is a melting pot, a great melting pot that has received and assimilated influences from all orders and has assimilated them with its own stamp by initiating new traditions.
-Ceramics and high temperature techniques cannot be unaware of this phenomenon.
-It is necessary to remember that the sum of knowledge that gives shape to a craft technique, we could affirm that it is universal heritage and-that countries or regions give them only particular accents.
-The world and Mexico are a great collage and the national accent is only an interpretation.
+Ceramics and high-temperature techniques cannot be unaware of this phenomenon.
+It is necessary to remember that the sum of knowledge that gives shape to a craft technique, we could affirm that it is universal heritage and that countries or regions give them only particular accents.
+The world and Mexico are great collages and the national accent is only an interpretation.